helizac/jump-point-search/readme.md

 Also thanks to Nathan Witmer who implemented this algorithm on a very explanatory and inspiring site.

-Finally thanks to my close friend for design ideas.
+Finally thanks to my best friend for design ideas.

 [1] https://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-icaps14.pdf